brooklynrail/brooklynrail-platform/content/people/anais-duplan.md

 ---
-name: "Anaïs Duplan"
+name: Anaïs Duplan
-first_name: "Anaïs"
+first_name: Anaïs
 last_name: Duplan
 short_bio: "Trans poet, artist, and curator, **Anaïs Duplan** is the author of a book of essays *Blackspace: On the Poetics of an Afrofuture* (Black Ocean,